react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/createRefresh.md

 ## Remarks

-This function doesn't really "do anything" at runtime, it's just help to organize the code base
-Use this function to create the refresh token system
+This function doesn't really "do anything" at runtime, it just helps to organize the code base Use this function to create the refresh token system

 ---